ianozsvald/social_media_brand_disambiguator/README.md

     $   In [2]: import matplotlib

 Note that if you get any errors, you might be missing required dependencies in your current setup.
 E.g. on linux I install `numpy` using the Ubuntu package manager (apt-get) so that the core dependencies (like ATLAS) are pre-installed, then I install `numpy` using `pip` to the named version (and it uses the OS-installed dependencies that came in via apt-get).
 You'll have to read up on what's required for your OS depending on which library breaks.

+Note that the `pip` `IOError: [Errno 36 File name too long` error is related to my Ubuntu installation with an encrypted home directory as detailed here: https://bugs.launchpad.net/ecryptfs/+bug/344878

 Note that generally I'm using Python 3 `__future__` imports, the code isn't tested with Python 3 but the porting should be straight-forward. sqlite only wants byte/strings for key indexing (not unicode strings).